I’ve been accepted to attend Bible School for 2023/24. Is there more detailed info available for me?

 What are the meals like at Capernwray Harbour?
 Is there a cafeteria?

-We have an excellent kitchen staff, who love their work and it is evident in how and what they serve.
+We have an excellent kitchen staff team who love their work, which is evident in how and what they serve.
 Meals are served ‘family-style’ at tables for six.
 There is no assigned seating in the dining rooms.

 Do you have laundry facilities and is bedding provided in the accommodations?

 There are several coin-operated washing machines and dryers available in the laundromat on campus.
 Loonies ($1 coins) can be purchased from the office or onsite store.
 All washing machines use liquid laundry detergent.
 There is also a limited supply of hangers provided in each accommodation.

 Bedding is provided, including pillows and a comforter.
 If students bring their own personal bedding from home, it will be each individual’s responsibility to launder them regularly.
 Capernwray Harbour Bible School linen is washed on a regular rotation.
 Students do need to bring a sleeping bag for weekend trips, which can double as a quilt on their beds.